Portimao, Portugal

 People living in Portimao were asked what three things they wish they had brought and three they wish they had left behind.
 They wrote:

 "When moving to Portimao, you should pack a variety of clothing suitable for a Mediterranean climate, including lightweight clothing for the warm summers and heavier clothing for the cooler winters.
 Don't forget to pack a good quality raincoat and umbrella for the rainy season.
 Bring along your swimsuit, beach towel, and sunscreen for the beautiful beaches.
 Comfortable walking shoes are a must for exploring the city and its surroundings.
 Pack your essential documents such as passport, visa, driver's license, and medical records.
 If you take prescription medication, bring an adequate supply along with a copy of your prescription.
 Don't forget your electronics like your phone, laptop, and chargers.
 An adapter plug for European outlets would also be necessary.
 If you're planning to cook, you might want to pack some of your favorite spices or food items that may not be easily available in Portugal.
 Pack personal hygiene items and toiletries, although these can also be easily purchased there.
-Lastly, bring along some personal items that make you feel at home, like photos or small mementos," wrote one member in Portimao.
+Lastly, bring along some personal items that make you feel at home, like photos or small mementos," said one expat who made the move to Portimao.

 Where should I setup a bank account in Portimao?